FarazSiddi/FarazSiddi/README.md

 Always happy to talk about anything!

-I'm especially interested in developing applications involving the use of algorithms and aspire to work in the field of Computer Graphics, Computer Vision, Machine Learning, and Full-Stack Development.
+I'm especially interested in developing applications involving the use of algorithms and aspire to work in the field of Computer Graphics, Computer Vision, Machine Learning, and Back-End Development.

 Most of my repositories are private for now, but I will consider making a few of them public in the near future.